Cornwall Water Vole Reintroduction

 Historic records testify that water voles were formerly a widespread species in Cornwall.
 The Victoria County Histories in 1906 record them as being “common in all suitable habitats throughout the county”.
-The Vincent Wildlife Trusts 1989-90 National Water Vole Survey recorded water voles at a single site on the River Bude although no latrines (piles of droppings developed as territorial markers) were found.
-The Environmental Records Centre for Cornwall and the Isles of Scilly has compiled a list of water vole records dating back to the 1960’s.
-These demonstrate a historic distribution which was countywide.
+Vincent Wildlife Trust’s 1989-90 National Water Vole Survey recorded water voles at a single site on the Bude river catchment, although they found no latrines (piles of droppings developed as territorial markers).
+The Environmental Records Centre for Cornwall and the Isles of Scilly compiled a list of water vole records dating back to the 1960s.
+These show a historic distribution which was countywide.

 Water voles are Britain’s largest vole species.
-They are adapted to life in a water edge environment where their swimming ability allows them to both forage effectively amongst semi-emergent plant life and to avoid predators by “plopping” off the river bank and swimming away.
+They are adapted to live in a water edge environment where their swimming ability allows them to forage effectively amongst semi-emergent plant life and to avoid predators by “plopping” off the riverbank and swimming away.

-They typically live in burrow systems which they excavate in the banks or rivers, ditches, ponds or streams.
-In the future it is likely that water voles will only survive where populations are supported by active human intervention.
-This support will be to principally ensure the provision of suitable habitats and to control or eliminate predation by non-native North American Mink (Neovison vison).
-The reintroduction of water voles into habitats which are highly suitable and where strategic mink control on a catchment based or local level is practicable is therefore a recommended component of the species national conservation strategy.
+They typically live in burrow systems where they excavate the banks of rivers, ditches, ponds or streams.
+In the future, it is likely water voles will only survive where populations are supported by active human intervention.
+This support will be to ensure the provision of suitable habitats and to control or eliminate predation by non-native North American Mink (neovison vison).
+The reintroduction of water voles into highly suitable habitats and where strategic mink control is practicable is a recommended component of the species’ national conservation strategy.

-The twenty two and a half acres of Bude Marsh is managed by Cornwall Council’s countryside department.
+The twenty-two and a half acres of Bude Marsh is managed by Cornwall Council’s countryside department.
 A stated aim of the LNR management plan (2008-2013) is to investigate the possibility of re-introducing water voles to the reserve.
 A mink survey—bridge checks for droppings or footprints and rafts to check wider distribution—was undertaken in the summer of 2012.
-No field signs of the species have been identified.
+They identified no field signs of the species.

-Bude Marsh and its surrounding river systems—the River Neet, River Strat and Bude Canal—provide a complexity of riparian habitat which is well capable of supporting a substantial water vole population.
-Large scale reintroductions of water voles are possible and the restored populations can be highly successful.
-The project began in 2013 with the release of captive bred juveniles.
-Its overall aim to restore a complete water vole breeding population over time and to maintain the whole catchment free of breeding mink.
-The only project of its type in Cornwall where water voles are now believed to be completely extinct.
+Bude Marsh and its surrounding river systems—the River Neet, River Strat and Bude Canal—provide a complexity of riparian habitat which can support a substantial water vole population.
+Large-scale reintroductions of water voles are possible and the restored populations can be highly successful.
+The project began in 2013 with the release of captive-bred juveniles.
+Its overall aim is to restore a complete water vole breeding population over time and to maintain the whole catchment free of breeding mink.
+It is the first project of its type in Cornwall, where water voles are now believed to be completely extinct.